abhinavraj23/flask-upload-export-api/README.md

 Endpoints:
   - /upload POST - For uploading a file
   - /export POST - For exporting rows through the given csv file
+  - (upload or export)/token GET - For getting a token for upload/export
-  - (upload or export)/pause GET - For pausing the upload/export of the file
+  - (upload or export)/pause POST - For pausing the upload/export of the file
-  - (upload or export)/stop GET - For stopping the upload/export of the file
+  - (upload or export)/stop POST - For stopping the upload/export of the file
-  - (upload or export)/resume GET - For resuming the paused upload/export of the file
+  - (upload or export)/resume POST - For resuming the paused upload/export of the file
   - (upload or export)/status GET - For getting the upload/export status of the file

 #### Running image :